|

 Presented by Dr. Kathy Krause, Emerita Professor of French, UMKC

-Company in 1838, however the role of women in the city’s early development is often overlooked.
+generally attributed to men, however the role of women in the city’s early development is often overlooked.

 |